 The following is a description of the principal provisions of the 2013 Plan, as amended.
-This summary is qualified in its entirety by reference to the full text of Amendment No. 2 attached as Appendix A to this Proxy Statement, and to the 2013 Plan document as previously amended by Amendment No. 1 thereto.
+This summary is qualified in its entirety by reference to the full text of Amendment No. 3 attached as Appendix A to this Proxy Statement, and to the 2013 Plan document as previously amended through Amendment No. 2 thereto.